aery32/aery32-refguide/source/clsdrv/serial_port.rst

     periph_idma dma0 = periph_idma(0, AVR32_PDCA_PID_USART0_RX, bufdma0, sizeof(bufdma0));
     periph_odma dma1 = periph_odma(1, AVR32_PDCA_PID_USART0_TX, bufdma1, sizeof(bufdma1));

-The DMA pid value, which is the second parameter of the *periph_i/odma* constructor, defines the USART data direction, so be sure to select *periph_idma* and *periph_odma* classes properly.
+The DMA pid value, which is the second parameter of the *periph_idma* and *periph_odma* constructors, defines the USART data direction, so be sure to select Peripheral DMA class' direction properly.

 Now we are ready to instantiate the Serial Port class driver.
 Do not forgot to enable it after instantiation.